Field Sobriety Tests Defense in Jacksonville

 than the client is not agile.
 We are also aware that police observations

 are subjective, biased and often exaggerated.
 In court, we make these

 points forcefully as we press for acquittal of charges.

 Call (904) 701-0591 or

-request your FREE consultation online to start your defense!
+request your free one-hour consultation online to start your defense!